Modem: Home networking

 Although the name modem is seldom used, some high-speed home networking applications do use modems, such as powerline ethernet.
 The G.hn standard for instance, developed by ITU-T, provides a high-speed (up to 1 Gbit/s) local area network using existing home wiring (power lines, phone lines, and coaxial cables).
 G.hn devices use orthogonal frequency-division multiplexing (OFDM) to modulate a digital signal for transmission over the wire.

 As described above, technologies like Wi-Fi and Bluetooth also use modems to communicate over radio at short distances.

 Null modem

 A null modem cable is a specially wired cable connected between the serial ports of two devices, with the transmit and receive lines reversed.
 It is used to connect two devices directly without a modem.
 The same software or hardware typically used with modems (such as Procomm or Minicom) could be used with this type of connection.

-A null modem adapter is a small device with plugs on both end which is placed on the end of a normal "straight-through" serial cable to convert it into a null-modem cable.
+A null modem adapter is a small device with plugs at both ends which is placed on the termination of a normal "straight-through" serial cable to convert it into a null-modem cable.